 The idea is to engage readers with additional content and provide a unique, multi-sensory experience.
 Nevertheless, the collaboration is somewhat of an experiment.
 Eddie Chang from Google said that if it turns out to be a success, Google will partner with other media companies.

 If you’re on Pinterest, you’ve definitely spotted the tiny magnifying glass button located in the bottom right corner of every pin.

 It’s the Pinterest Visual Search Tool, which is a dream come true if you’re in retail and using the platform to market your products.
 By clicking on the button, Pinterest users are able to hover over a particular product pictured in the pin.
+Retail image recognition software is an important function for retail establishments.
 The visual search technology will pull up more content featuring that particular product, helping them to find the retailer.

 Pinterest has recently upgraded their visual search engine by introducing the Pinterest Lens.
 The Lens feature lives behind the tiny camera icon within Pinterest’s search bar.
 Once you click on it, you’ll be able to quickly upload or take a photo, and Pinterest will pull up similar images for you.
 What’s more, the tool is now integrated with shoppable fashion and home product pins, redirecting users directly to the checkout page on the retailer’s site.

 Pinterest also developed Shop the Look Pins, a free product-tagging tool for fashion and home decor.
 Anyone with a business account can manually tag items using a self-serve tool.
 The tags appear as small white dots.
 When users tap on one of the dots in a Shop the Look Pin, they’ll see more information, including pricing and availability, and a link to buy the item.
 It’s clear that this feature, combined with visual search, can bring tangible sales results.